 Are There Any Side Effects?

-The veterinarians who prescribe Trazodone to your dog will start them out on a small dosage to see how your dog responds to the medication and to decrease their risk for potential side effects.
+The veterinarians who prescribe Trazodone to your dog will start them on a small dosage to see how your dog responds to the medication and decrease their risk for potential side effects.

-However, like any drug for humans and other animals alike, there are always potential risks.
+However, like any drug for humans and animals, there are always potential risks.

-According to the professionals, dog parents should wait a few days to see how the medication settles in your dog’s system.
+According to professionals, dog parents should wait a few days to see how the medication settles in their dog’s system.

 Trazodone is supposed to weaken in reactivity as time goes on.
 If your dog doesn’t respond well immediately, it’s worth waiting a few days to see if their condition improves.

-If your dog is experiencing symptoms more severe than what is listed above, please contact your vet for further guidance.
+If your dog is experiencing symptoms more severe than what is listed above, please get in touch with your vet for further guidance.

-Rarer but more serious side effects can include low blood pressure, trouble walking, and seizures.
+Rarer but more severe side effects include low blood pressure, trouble walking, and seizures.

 Is Trazodone Good For Traveling With Pets?

-Trazodone can be a great option for keeping your dog relaxed and comfortable during a long trip where they could get anxious from the confined space.
+Trazodone can be an excellent option for keeping your dog relaxed and comfortable during a long trip where they could get anxious from the confined space.

 The results from this study, in particular, are overwhelmingly positive.
-Over 90% of the dogs either responded moderately or extremely well to the medication and no dogs were reported to have suffered from any side effects.
+Over 90% of the dogs either responded moderately or exceptionally well to the medication, and no dogs were reported to have suffered any side effects.

-The medication took under an hour to kick in and the dogs were relieved from any confinement anxiety for four hours or longer.
+The medication took under an hour to kick in, and the dogs were relieved from confinement anxiety for four hours or longer.

 These results make Trazodone an attractive choice for keeping your dog happy during any traveling where they would be confined to their cage or any other confined spaces.